 Crime leads to a range of adverse outcomes for those who live nearby.
 A common hypothesis is that this relationship is mediated by mental health.
 However, little is known about how the mental health of local residents is affected when an incident of violent crime occurs in their vicinity.
 To address this question, we pair granular crime data with uniquely detailed panel data on individual stress levels.
 Using nearly 50,000 responses from England's Thames Valley during the years 2010 to 2017, we find that local violent crime leads to an immediate and significant increase in residents' stress levels.
 We observe that this effect is strongest when the respondent is at home, and lasts approximately one week.
 We conclude that policies considering the total cost of crime—and conversely, crime prevention—should consider the adverse local mental health impacts of violent crime.

-(* = graduate student co-author; ** = undergraduate student co-author)
+(*** graduate student co-author; ** pre-doc co-author; * undergraduate student co-author)

-Calls and Conduct: The Impact of Free Communication on Prison Misconduct. (with Nour Abdul-Razzak, Ashna Arora, and Omair Gill*)
+Calls and Conduct: The Impact of Free Communication on Prison Misconduct. (with Nour Abdul-Razzak, Brandon Domash**, and Omair Gill***)

 The abstract describing this multi-year research project is available here.